entron/snake-dmrg/README.md

 A Matlab script is used to define the problem and generate operators and Hamiltonian.
 The c++ DMRG code can be used as a black box for simple problems.

 The program has been tested on Linux, Unix and Mac OS X, but should also be possible to migrate to other platforms.
-You can get the latest version of the code from http://code.google.com/p/snake-dmrg/source/checkout.

 This program has been developed under the supervision of Prof. Tao Xiang and Prof. Jan von Delft.
 Thank Shijie Hu, Honggang Luo, Shaojing Qin, Jize Zhao, Hantao Lu, Zhihui Wang and Shuming Li for either direct contribution or discussions during the development of the program.